 SECTION 4.
 AUTHORITY OF CONSORTIUM MANAGER AND LEON COUNTY PURCHASING DIRECTOR.

 The Manager shall purchase or supervise the purchase of all services for the development of the State Expenditure Plan.
 In executing those duties, the Manager shall rely upon Leon County's Purchasing Director and her technical and strategic procurement support, including, but not limited to, preparing the solicitation document, advertising and disseminating a solicitation document, and advising the Manager, the procurement Evaluation Team and the Board in the selection of the most qualified firm.

 SECTION 5.
-BIDS.
+COMPETITIVE SEALED PROPOSALS.

 SECTION 5.01.
+REQUEST FOR PROPOSALS (RFP).

-INVITATION TO NEGOTIATE AND REQUEST FOR BEST AND FINAL OFFER.
-Utilizing the procurement services of Leon County and at the direction of the Board, the Manager shall issue a written solicitation in the form of an Invitation to Negotiate for assistance to the Board in the development of the State Expenditure Plan.
-The Invitation to Negotiate shall solicit qualified Firms to offer bids that include, but are not limited to, ideas and advice as to the design of the State Expenditure Plan; a nomination process for projects, programs, and activities; an evaluation process; a public involvement process; and an estimate of the cost for services.
-After the bids are submitted, an Evaluation Team shall evaluate the bids and determine which are responsive.
+Utilizing the procurement services of Leon County and at the direction of the Board, the Manager shall issue a written solicitation in the form of an Request for Proposal for Legal Services to the Board.
+The Request for Proposal shall solicit qualified Firms to offer proposals for counsel and legal services and an estimate of the cost for services.
+After the proposals are submitted, an Evaluation Team shall evaluate the proposals and determine which are responsive.
 The Evaluation Team may rank the firms based on the evaluation criteria.
-The Evaluation Team may recommend an additional procurement solicitation be issued to some or all Responsive Bidders that would request a Best And Final Offer.
 The Manager shall apprise the Board of the result and recommendation of the Evaluation Team.
-This section sets forth the process for the issuance of the solicitations for an Invitation to Negotiate and the request for Best And Final Offer.
+This section sets forth the process for the issuance of the solicitations for Request for Proposals.